Succession Planting Basics

 3. Interplanting / Companion Planting: when you plant multiple things at the same time in the same space that mature at different times and mutually benefit each other.

-Compare the same garden bed above in mid-May and mid-June; on the left is my earliest crop of cool weather crops.
-I started seeds indoors, and planted out under cover.
+Compare the same garden bed above in mid-May and mid-June.
+On the left is my earliest crop of cool weather crops.
+I started seeds indoors and planted out under cover.
 On the right is the same space after harvesting pounds and pounds (meals and meals) worth of food.
-The peas are still producing at the back, onions are bulbing along the front, and bush beans are just popping through.
+The peas are still producing at the back, onions are bulbing up along the front, and bush beans are just popping through, but will have plenty of time to produce lots of harvests before fall frosts.

 Gardening Terms